 In all ways of looking at the Aeropress it’s impossible to say it makes bad coffee even if it’s not your favorite brewing technique.
 And considering how inexpensive the coffee maker and filters are it’s hard to argue for not owning one in your home cafe.

 If you want to learn more about the Aeropress before committing to buying one then scroll down and read our full Aeropress review embellished with lots of video and answers to frequently asked questions.

 Our Aerobie Aeropress Review With Video

 We feel that a full review is inadequate without answering questions about a product and demonstrating how it works.
-So along those lines we have produced a full set of videos answering questions about the Aeropress and demonstrating exactly how it works.
+So along those lines we have produced a full set of FAQ’s where we answer your questions about the Aeropress, demonstrating exactly how it works.